 The genetics deliver classic sedative profiles that breeders seek for hash-making strains.

-Cultivation is considered relatively easy because landrace genetics evolved to thrive in harsh conditions.
+Cultivation is considered relatively straightforward because landrace genetics evolved to thrive in harsh conditions.

-The plants are naturally resistant to common issues that plague hybrid strains.
+The plants are naturally resistant to common issues that affect hybrid strains.

 The Afghan-Pakistani Hash Plant hybrid blends genetics from both regional sources.